 Texas Parks & Wildlife Department officials are reminding saltwater anglers that during November flounder fishing is allowed by rod and reel only, with no gigging allowed, and the bag limit is reduced to two fish.
-The two-fish bag also was extended this year into the first two weeks of December, though during that period harvest is allowed by any legal means.
+The two-fish bag also is extended this year into the first two weeks of December, though during that period harvest is allowed by any legal means.

 The bag limit the rest of the year is five fish with the same 14-inch length minimum.